 Mrs Tracey Lewis

-1:1 SEND Teaching Assistant and Dinner Supervisor
+1:1 SEND Teaching Assistant (Based in Oak Class)

 I have worked in many schools over the years, but nowhere as welcoming as Sytchampton, where both the children and staff have become like my second family.